The driving idea behind GAIN is that government, industry and labor can cooperate to make the system safer.

 The CSC is not a regulatory-approved document and its contents do not supersede any requirements mandated by the state of registry of the operator’s aircraft.
 Nor does it supersede or amend the manufacturer’s type-specific airplane flight manuals, crew manuals, minimum equipment lists or any other approved documentation.
 The CSC is provided for guidance only.

 A Roadmap to a Just Culture: Enhancing the Safety Environment.
 57 pages.
 [PDF 569K]

-Guide to Methods & Tools for Airline Flight Safety Analysis, 2nd Edition.
-198 pages.
+Guide to Methods and Tools for Airline Flight Safety Analysis 198 pages.
 [PDF 4.7M]

 The purpose of this guide is to provide information on existing analytical methods and tools that can help the airline community undertake analysis that can increase the value of their flight safety data and contribute to their efforts to improve safety.
 June 2003.

-Guide to Methods & Tools for Safety Analysis in Air Traffic Management.
+Guide to Methods and Tools for Safety Analysis in Air Traffic Mangement.
 135 pages.
 [PDF 1.09M]